vzhou842/victorzhou.com/content/posts/2019-07-24-intro-to-rnns.md

 Test:   Loss 0.003 | Accuracy: 1.000
 ```

-100% accuracy - not bad from a RNN we built ourselves.
+Not bad from a RNN we built ourselves. 💯

 **Want to try or tinker with this code yourself?
 [Run this RNN in your browser](https://repl.it/@vzhou842/A-RNN-from-scratch).** It's also available on [Github](https://github.com/vzhou842/rnn-from-scratch).